Bareflank/hypervisor/README.md

 We have successfully integrated Libc++ into the VMM.
 We are in the process of updating the VMM logic, and re-integrating the VMCS / Exit handler logic.
 Once this is complete, we should have a working VM launch.
-We anticipate this work begin completed by the end of the month (no promisses)
+We anticipate this work being completed by the end of the month (no promisses)
 <br>

 # Bareflank Hypervisor